Instantaneous filling of the vacuum for the full Boltzmann equation in convex domains: Introduction

-Once the characteristics are understood, we follow the same idea as in \cite{Mo2} and focus on mild solutions to the Boltzmann equation along those trajectories (see Definition $\ref{def:mildcutoff}$ and Definition $\ref{def:mildnoncutoff}$).
-The Duhamel form of these solutions allows us to use the spreading property of the collision operator (see Lemma $\ref{lem:Q+spread}$) which shall lead us to a global lower bound if we create an inital localised lower bound (this is the strategy developed in \cite{PW} and \cite{Mo2}).
-Creating an "upheaval point" was achieved, in \cite{PW} and \cite{Mo2}, by using an iterated Duhamel formula and a regularity property of the collision operator relying of a uniform lower bound on the local density of the function.
-But the use of this property requires a uniform control along the characteristics on the density, the energy and the entropy of the solutions to the Boltzmann equation which is fine for the homogeneous case but made Mouhot consider initial datum bounded from below uniformly in space.
-Our way of dealing with the appearance of the "upheaval point" is rather different but include more general initial datum.
-We make the assumption of continuity of solutions to the Boltzmann equation and by compactness arguments we can construct a partition of our phase space where initial localised lower bounds exist, i.e., localised "upheaval points".
+Creating an ``upheaval point" was achieved, in \cite{PW} and \cite{Mo2}, by using an iterated Duhamel formula and a regularity property of the collision operator relying on a uniform lower bound of the local density of the function.
+But the use of this property requires a uniform control along the characteristics of the density, the energy and the entropy of the solutions to the Boltzmann equation which is natural in the homogeneous case but made Mouhot consider initial datum bounded from below uniformly in space.
+Our way of dealing with the appearance of the ``upheaval point" is rather different but includes more general initial datum.
+We make the assumption of continuity of solutions to the Boltzmann equation and by compactness arguments we can construct a partition of our phase space where initial localised lower bounds exist, i.e., localised ``upheaval points".
 The case on the torus studied by Mouhot tells us that an exponential lower bound should arise immediately and therefore we expect the same to happen as long as the characteristic trajectory is a straight line.
 Unfortunately, the possibility for a trajectory to remain a line depends on the distance from the boundary of the starting point, which can be as short as one wants.
 This thought is the basis of our means for spreading the initial lower bound.
 We divided our trajectories into two categories, the ones which always stay close to the boundary (grazing collisions) and the others.
-For the latter we can spread our lower bound uniformly as noticed in \cite{Mo2} and for the case of grazing collisions we will thoroughly investigate the geometry of such trajectories, show that their velocity does not evolve a lot along time and mix it with the spreading property of the collision operator.
-Notice here that the convexity of $\mathcal{U}$ is needed for the study of grazing trajectories.
+For the latter we can spread our lower bound uniformly as noticed in \cite{Mo2}.
+The key contribution of our proof is a thorough investigation of the geometry of grazing collisions.
+We show that their velocity does not evolve a lot along time and mix it with the spreading property of the collision operator.
+Notice here that the convexity of $\Omega$ is needed for the study of grazing trajectories.
 The last behaviour to notice is the fact that specular reflections completely change velocities but preserve their norm.
-Therefore, the existence of rebounds against the boundary prevents us from using the spreading property of the collision operator in an inductive way as easily as in previous articles.
-However, spreading a lower bound only depending on the norm of the velocity can be done as specular reflections are norm-preserving.
-To conclude, our strategy is to spread the lower bound created at the "upheaval points" independently for grazing and non-grazing collisions up to the point when the lower bound we obtain depends only on the norm of the velocity.
-Mainly, our lower bounds will be balls in velocity that can be not centred at the origin and we shall grow them up to balls containing the origin.
-Then, the induction made in \cite{Mo2} on those centred balls will grow them up to a uniform exponential lower bound.
+Therefore, the existence of rebounds against the boundary prevents us from obtaining a uniform spreading method straight from the ''upheaval point" unless it is depending only on the norm of the velocity.
+Our strategy is to spread the lower bound created at the ``upheaval points" independently for grazing and non-grazing collisions up to the point when the lower bound we obtain depends only on the norm of the velocity.
+Roughly, our lower bounds will be balls in velocity that can be centred away from the origin and we shall grow them up finitely many times to balls containing the origin and finally be able to generate a uniform spreading method.